py-pdf/pypdf/docs/user/file-size.md

 ## Removing Sources

-When a page is removed from page list, the source will remain in the PDF file.
-The data may be still be used somewhere else.
+When a page is removed from the page list, its content will still be present in the PDF file.
+This means that the data may still be used elsewhere.

-Hence just removing a page from the page list will reduce the page count, but not the file size.
-To not include the code, the pages should not be added using `PdfWriter.append()` selecting the good pages only
+Simply removing a page from the page list will reduce the page count but not the file size.
+In order to exclude the content completely, the pages should not be added to the PDF using the PdfWriter.append() function.
+Instead, only the desired pages should be selected for inclusion.

-- Issues can arise with poor PDF formatting such as when all pages are linked to the same resource, making dropping references useless since there is one source for all pages.
+There can be issues with poor PDF formatting, such as when all pages are linked to the same resource.
+In such cases, dropping references to specific pages becomes useless because there is only one source for all pages.

-- Cropping is an ineffective way of reducing the file size, as the external part of the source image will still be present.
-Just the viewboxes are adjusted.
+Cropping is an ineffective method for reducing the file size because it only adjusts the viewboxes and not the external parts of the source image.
+Therefore, the content that is no longer visible will still be present in the PDF.